vanessa-sbq/PFL-Proj-2/README.md

 The main objective of the game is to connect as many of a player's marbles as possible.

-In the begining of the game all marbles are at the edge of the board (except the four corners).

-Each player is then responsible for moving their marbles (Each color represent a player) but there's a catch... you can only move marbles that are at the edge of the square and also a player's move may push other marbles even if they are of different colors.

-Finally, the winner is the largest, unicolour group.
+Initially, 24 marbles (12 black marbles and 12 white marbles) are placed randomly along the perimeter of the board.
+Marbles cannot occupy the corner spaces, and no more than two marbles of the same color may be placed next to each other, even if the sequence wraps around a corner.

+Each player takes turns moving a marble of their color from the perimeter.
+A marble can be pushed as far as desired and may push other marbles along with it, provided the move is valid.
+Once a marble has left the perimeter, it cannot be pushed back onto it.
+The game ends when neither player has any valid moves remaining.
+The winner is the player whose marbles form the largest contiguous group of the same color.

 A good video explanation is provided [here](https://www.youtube.com/watch?v=FCLpHHBHZRI&t=1s).